 - You might have more energy if you exercise.
 Ask your doctor if you can do light exercise, such as walking, stretching, or yoga.

 - Eat foods and drink liquids that are high in protein and calories.
-For information about eating during your treatment, read the resource Eating Well During and After Your Cancer Treatment.
+For information about eating during your treatment, read the resource Eating Well During Your Cancer Treatment.

 - Ask your radiation oncologist or nurse for help managing any other side effects you have.
 Pain, nausea, diarrhea, trouble sleeping, or feeling depressed or anxious can increase your fatigue.